 Used to ferry 1287 British, Dutch & Australian POWs including RAF from Singapore leaving on 4th July 1944.

-Sunk off Manila having broken down and remained stranded fro 2 months, 383 survivors only.
+Sunk off Manila having broken down and remained stranded for 2 months, 383 survivors only.

 Ume Maru (AKA Ube Maru)